srid/neuron/example/srid.ca/README.md

-# Source for www.srid.ca (redux)
+# Source for srid.ca

-I'm rewriting srid.ca to be based on Zettelkasten.
+This is a real-world example of neuron, the code behind author's personal website: [www.srid.ca](https://www.srid.ca).